Statistics Explained

 Environmental taxes help to provide the right price signals and incentives to producers, users and consumers to encourage less polluting consumption and to contribute to sustainable growth.
 They may also provide opportunities to reduce taxes in other areas, for example on labour, and if revenue for adequate social protection is protected, they can offer a win-win option for addressing both environmental and employment issues, as laid out in the EU’s Action Plan for Fair and Simple Taxation.
 Environmental taxes support the transition to a climate-neutral economy [5].
 As indicated in the Communication on Business taxation for the 21st century as regards the EU tax mix, behavioural taxes, such as environmental and health taxes, continue to be of growing importance for EU tax policies.
 Well-designed environmental taxes help to support the green transition by sending the right price signals, as well as implementing the polluter pays principle.
 They also generate revenue that could compensate some of the needed labour tax cuts.

 The decline in the prioritisation of environmental taxation is partly reflected in national environmental expenditures.
 National expenditure on environmental protection measures the amount of resources a country uses to protect the natural environment.
 It includes current expenditure on environmental protection activities, investments in these activities and net transfers to other parts of the world.
+At EU level, environmental protection expenditure amounted to EUR 342 billion in 2022, which corresponds to 2.2 % of GDP.
+Across the Member States, expenditure ranged from 3.6 % of GDP in Austria to 0.9 % in Ireland and Luxembourg in 2021 [9].

 Access to technology

 In today’s economies and societies, digital connections are crucial.
 Instant communication between individuals, bank transfers, office work, public dissemination of information and data analysis are only some of the activities that depend on the internet.
 Regions without fast internet connections have serious social and economic disadvantages in a digitalised world.
-As a result, making Europe fit for the digital age is one of the six Commission priorities for 2019 to 2024.
+As a result, making Europe fit for the digital age is one of the Commission’s six priorities for 2019 to 2024.
 The aim is to make the digital transformation work for people and businesses while helping to achieve the target of a climate-neutral Europe by 2050.

 Considerable progress has been made in rolling out high-speed internet coverage across the EU